Saturday, February 18, 2023

 Edward Dmytryk:

 I found out that I couldn't read a book by Koestler because he was an ex-Communist.
 I remember saying to Adrian [Scott] 'I've been reading a very good book.'
 He said 'What?'
-I said, 'Koestler's Darknes at Noon.'
+I said, 'Koestler's Darkness at Noon.'
 He said, 'Oh my God!
 Don't tell anybody that!'
 I said, 'What do you mean?'
 He said, 'He's an ex-Communist-- you're not supposed to read him!

 Thursday, January 19, 2023